 Actions That Prevent a Valid Disclaimer

 A disclaimer must come before any acceptance of the property or its benefits.
 Once you take a step that looks like ownership, you lose the option to disclaim.
-Arizona law identifies three specific actions that bar a disclaimer if they happen before the disclaimer becomes effective.
+The law identifies three specific actions that bar a disclaimer before it becomes effective.

 A disclaimer of an interest in property is barred if any of the following events occurs before the disclaimer becomes effective: 1.
 The disclaimant accepts the interest sought to be disclaimed.
 2. The disclaimant voluntarily assigns, conveys, encumbers, pledges or transfers the interest sought to be disclaimed or contracts to do so.
 3. A judicial sale of the interest sought to be disclaimed occurs.